Discover what you are naturally good at

 Mindsets have direct impacts on our everyday lives, self-image, and future goals.

-Dr. Carol Dweck, a pioneer psychology researcher, found there are two main types of mindsets: growth and fixed.
+Dr. Carol Dweck, a pioneer psychology researcher, identified two main types of mindsets: growth and fixed.

 Dweck stated that people with a growth mindset believe they can improve their abilities and strengths (thus, grow as a person) by using their existing skills and effort.